-As a Dawson trained dentist, Dr. S. Jeremy Tu has a profound understanding of the way the bite functions.
-For patients who notice a change in their dental health, Dr. Tu can diagnose and treat TMJ disorder in our North Liberty, IA dentist office.
+As a Dawson-trained dentist, Dr. Tu has a profound understanding of the way the bite functions.
+For patients who notice a change in their dental health, Dr. Tu can diagnose and treat TMJ disorder in our North Liberty, IA dentist’s office.
 If you are experiencing any symptoms of TMJ disorder, visit Design Dental.
 We also provide restorative dental treatments to new and existing patients in IA.

 Common Signs of TMJ Disorder

 Patients who grind their teeth may be exhibiting a sign of TMJ disorder.
 In some patients, teeth grinding may even reduce their risk of developing TMJ disorder.
 Constant stress to the teeth and bite can exacerbate the jaw joints, which can lead to feelings of pain or discomfort.

 Dr. Tu will evaluate the fit, function, and appearance of your bite to identify signs of TMJ disorder.
 The key to improving your dental health and restoring balance to your smile is accurate diagnosis and personalized treatment planning.

 At Design Dental, we work with you to improve the health and function of your smile.
 If you notice one or more of the following symptoms, you may want to consider visiting our dental office for a consultation.

 - Facial pain

 - Worn or flat teeth

 - Cracked teeth